 What’s wrong with seeking to please?

-This doesn’t mean being aggressive or cocky—it’s about being confident and treating the interview as a two-way exchange between professionals.
+This doesn’t mean being aggressive or cocky.
+It’s about being confident and treating the interview as a two-way exchange between professionals.

 Yes, the employer is trying to find out what you’d be like to work with.
 But you also want to be finding out what the job, your colleagues, and the institution are really like.

-So don’t go into an interview feeling desperate.
+Don’t go into an interview feeling desperate.
 Employers can smell it.

 Instead, go into the interview knowing what you have to offer and pay attention to what you’re curious about.
 Ask follow-up questions that reveal your interests and understanding of the employer’s concerns.

 Respond genuinely.
 Part of your job is to help put the committee at ease.
 You don’t need to tell jokes, but you do need to come across as a real person they can picture working with.

 Try on a more confident mindset with these 3 questions (and if you missed what we covered last week or want to review those, they’re here.)